Author

 How to Apply Through NJOYN (And Actually Get Read)

-NJOYN is used by CGI and Canadian government agencies on both sides of the border.
-Here's how to format your resume, match keywords, and answer screening questions the right way.
+NJOYN is used by CGI and Canadian government agencies.
+Here's how to format your resume, match keywords, and answer screening questions correctly.

 May 2026